froghop/froghop/README.md

 ### Hi there 👋

-Currently a junior studying Electrical Engineering & Computer Science at UC Berkeley and working in the Big Data in Radiology (BDRAD) Lab at UCSF.
+Currently a senior studying Electrical Engineering & Computer Science at UC Berkeley and working in the Big Data in Radiology (BDRAD) Lab at UCSF.

 Check out this [brief portfolio](https://froghop.github.io/) and some select projects I've made public on GitHub.